taliah-hl/hungry-burgerman/README.md

 # Hungry Burgerman

+- A mobile app to explore dining options based on React Native
 ## Introduction

 Welcome to Hungry Burgerman, a project developed for CS2410 Software Studio at National Tsinghua University.